Ready for the grudge match of the century (okay, maybe the last 15 years)? Who will come out victorious – inbound marketing, or SEO?

 There you have it.
 SEO is a strategy that makes websites and pages more discoverable to organic visitors.
 Next up, we explore inbound marketing and how it differs from SEO.

 Inbound marketing refers to the process through which potential customers discover a business online.
 Inbound marketing heavily relies on content to attract, engage, and delight audiences.
-It is a refined version of the AIDA model (awareness, interest, desire, action) tailored to digital customer journeys.
+It also boasts some of the best ROI in the marketing biz.

-An inbound strategy can be broken down into three constituent components:
+An inbound strategy can be broken down into three components: